 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

-This Chocolate Oreo Cake has layers of moist, homemade chocolate cake filled with a creamy Oreo frosting and topped with more crushed Oreos and chocolate shavings.
-An easy cake recipe that’s an Oreo lover’s dream!
+This Chocolate Oreo Cake has layers of moist chocolate cake filled with creamy Oreo frosting and topped with more crushed Oreos and chocolate shavings.
+An easy homemade cake recipe that’s an Oreo lover’s dream!

 If I could pick a second wedding cake to have, it would have been this Chocolate Oreo Cake.

 Two things my husband loves most: chocolate cake and Oreos.
 And I guess I’d have to list Rice Krispie treats if we’re being fair here.

 This isn’t the first Oreo cake I’ve made – if you haven’t seen my Oreo Cookies and Cream Cake, it’s a show stopper.
 There’re so many things you can do with Oreo frosting though, that one cake recipe wasn’t enough.
 Plus, pairing Oreos with chocolate cake is absolutely necessary.
 Would you agree?

 Is it Hard to Make an Oreo Cake?